Gig Performer

 Gig Performer is a cross-platform audio plug-in host software package developed by Deskew Technologies.
 It is designed to provide a solution for playing an instrument and effect plug-ins live, without using a DAW.
 It was originally released in late 2016.

 Gig Performer allows using virtual instrument plugins such as synths, samplers, guitar effect racks, EQ effects or compressors, and lets you switch from one set of plugins to another while playing.

+Beside the Pro version, Gig Performer Essentials is released in 2025.
+It includes a special version of Synth Master with 1000 sounds, a special version of the Overloud TH-U amp sim and LostIn70s plugins.

 Features

 Gig Performer manages collections of plug-ins in customizable organizational units called "rackspaces" consisting of one or more front panels.
 Plug-ins and other elements i.e. virtual instruments, effects, MIDI devices and or audio interfaces can be connected within rackspaces.
-Rackspaces can be further organized as parts of songs, where they can be reused with along with song specific overrides.
+Rackspaces can be further organized as parts of songs, where they can be reused along with song specific overrides.